nllz/IRTF-HRPC/draft-association.md

 ## Conversing

-+An interactive conversation between two or more people forms the basis for people to organize and associate.
+An interactive conversation between two or more people forms the basis for people to organize and associate.
 According to Anderson "the relationship between political conversation and engagement in the democratic process is strong." {{Anderson}}.
 By this definition, what defines the "political" is essentially assembly or association: a basis for the development of social cohesion in society.

 ### Mailing Lists